glennhenry/cs-notes/docs/computer-organization-and-architecture/01-coa-fundamentals/coa-fundamentals.md

 - **[Central processing unit - Wikipedia](https://en.wikipedia.org/wiki/Central_processing_unit)**
 - **Various Google searches**

 **Computer Organization and Architecture (COA)** is the study of the design and implementation of computer systems at the hardware level.
-It focuses on the organization and interactions of the components between a computer systems, including CPU, memory, and I/O devices.
+It focuses on the organization and interactions of the components between a computer system, including CPU, memory, and I/O devices.

 ### Computer Components